Blotter: Woman charged with stealing mom's dog - Salisbury Post

 Salisbury police charged Monique Shantel Woodbury, 37, with felony larceny of a dog and misdemeanor unauthorized use of a motor vehicle.
 According to a police report, the victim said her homeless daughter, who was previously in New York, was living with her.

-The mother said said her dog, Teacup, did not greet her at the door like normal when she arrived home from work on Sept.
+The mother said her dog, Teacup, did not greet her at the door like normal when she arrived home from work on Sept.
 1. Police said the mother walked around the house looking for her dog.

 Woodbury contacted her mother via text, saying Teacup was with her at a laundromat.
 She later stopped responding.
 The mother told police she received word from a family member that her daughter planned to leave town.